 Choose a container made from a material that will withstand high heat and won't leak or crack.
-Upcycled jam jars work well and make for unique candles that will look at home in a rustic bathroom or cozy living space.
-You can also customize these with your own decorations or labels once the candles have set, making them a perfect housewarming gift idea.
+Upcycled jam jars work well and make for unique candles that will look at home in a rustic bathroom or cosy living space.
+You can also customize these with your own decorations or labels once the candles have been set, making them a perfect housewarming gift idea.

 If you're opting for a free-standing candle, you'll need to use a mold instead.

 London Kreautler, the owner of Particle Goods Candles, advises using glass, metal, or ceramic for candle containers.
 Plastic is not suitable for candle making, explains Kreautler.
 "It's prone to melting, it could catch on fire and at the very least it could emit some yucky chemicals into the air.